Activity permits and access for Table Mountain National Park: All you need to know

 In order to minimise impact and ensure the sustainable protection of the natural environment, regulations and permits are implemented for certain activities.
 These are largely based on Environmental Management Plans (EMPs) which are conducted by authorities in consultation and collaboration with interested parties and stakeholders.
 In TMNP, current regulations are based on research and EMPs dating back to at least 2002 and permits have been in place for over 10 years already.

 Whilst there may be a perception that natural spaces should be ‘free’, invariably people dislike permits because they feel that they do not see the benefit of them or that they are a scam.
 Users are reassured when they see that their money is being spent wisely, although not being aware of what one’s money is going towards negatively affects perceptions.
 It is important to bear in mind that permits are in place primarily to protect the environment and allow conservancy managers to carry out that mandate.
-All that is very well but ongoing crime incidents within the TMNP as well as recent outrage over a local who was fined for not having a My Activity Permit for their dog, pits park users against authorities, disenchanting people to pay to acquire permits.
+All that is very well but ongoing crime incidents within the TMNP as well as outrage over a local who was fined for not having a My Activity Permit for their dog, pit park users against authorities, disenchanting people to pay to acquire permits.

-Mountain Biking and Dog Walking in TMNP
+What informs Mountain Biking and Dog Walking permits in TMNP

 Access Fees and Permits